-PhD students who started their course before October 2011 may apply for a period of extension.
-Students starting on or after 2011 can only apply in exceptional circumstances.
+PhD students who started their course on or after 2011 can only apply for an extension in exceptional circumstances.
 Please see the Graduate School guidelines on extension requests which can be found at: http://www2.warwick.ac.uk/services/academicoffice/gsp/current/studentprogress/extension

 To apply for an extension please use the Departmental Extension Request form.

 This is a weekly event on Wednesday lunchtimes (12 noon) where both speakers and the audience consist of postgraduate students.
 The talks are 50 minutes long and are normally on the speaker's research project or on a topic they may find particularly interesting.
 This also provides a valuable opportunity to enhance skills in communicating mathematics to a large group of people.
 Talks are usually aimed at a general audience so it is not necessary to have any specific previous knowledge.
 Postgraduate students should expect to give at least one talk during their degree.

 After the seminar, the speaker and audience members are invited to a FREE lunch where discussion may proceed in an informal fashion.

 For information on attendance, extenuating/mitigating circumstances, complaints and plagiarism please see the linked page.

 Brief comments and hints on the PREPARATION OF THE THESIS.

 Frequently asked questions about thesis submission FAQ Submission Process